Pāṇini: Ashtadhyayi

-The Aṣṭādhyāyī, composed in an era when oral composition and transmission was the norm, is staunchly embedded in that oral tradition.
+The Ashtadhyayi, composed in an era when oral composition and transmission was the norm, is staunchly embedded in that oral tradition.
 In order to ensure wide dissemination, Pāṇini is said to have preferred brevity over clarity—it can be recited end-to-end in two hours.
 This has led to the emergence of a great number of commentaries (Note: bhāṣyas) of his work over the centuries, which for the most part adhere to the foundations laid by Pāṇini's work.